bymediadev/Scoop/README.md

-# Scoop: Podcast Guest Research Tool
+# Scoop: Podcast Guest & Topic Research Tool

 Scoop is a Streamlit app designed to help podcasters research and curate potential guests quickly and efficiently.